airbytehq/airbyte/docs/integrations/sources/mssql.md

 ### CDC Limitations

 * Make sure to read our [CDC docs](../../understanding-airbyte/cdc.md) to see limitations that impact all databases using CDC replication.
+* There are some critical issues regarding certain datatypes.
+Please find detailed info in [this Github issue](https://github.com/airbytehq/airbyte/issues/4542).
 * CDC is only available for SQL Server 2016 Service Pack 1 (SP1) and later.
 * *db_owner* (or higher) permissions are required to perform the [neccessary setup](mssql.md#Setting-up-CDC-for-MSSQL) for CDC.
 * You are willing to enable [snapshot isolation mode](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/snapshot-isolation-in-sql-server) on the database(s) you want to sync.
 This is used for retrieving an initial snapshot without locking tables.